GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pknFracViscosityDominated/Example.rst

-Figure below shows the comparisons between the results from GEOSX simulations (markers) and the corresponding analytical solutions (curves) for the testing example with viscosity-storage dominated assumptions.
-As seen, the time history of fracture half length, near wellbore fracture aperture and fluid pressure correlate well with the analytical solutions.
+Figure below shows the comparisons between the results from GEOSX simulations (markers) and the corresponding analytical solutions (curves) for the example with viscosity-storage dominated assumptions.
+The evolution in time of the fracture half-length, the near-wellbore fracture aperture, and the fluid pressure all correlate well with the analytical solutions.

 .. plot:: docs/sphinx/advancedExamples/validationStudies/pknFracViscosityDominated/pknViscosityDominatedFigure.py